thecartercenter/nemo/docs/production-setup.md

 #### Upgrading to v9.13

-1. As the root user, run `sudo -u postgres psql elmo_production -c 'CREATE EXTENSION IF NOT EXISTS "pgcrypto"'` to enable a new extension.
+1. As the root user, run `sudo -u postgres psql nemo_production -c 'CREATE EXTENSION IF NOT EXISTS "pgcrypto"'` to enable a new extension.

 #### Upgrading to v9.16